Virginia

 April-May

-In June 2022, Virginia enacted a two-year budget covering fiscal 2023 and 2024.
-On December 15, 2022, Governor Glenn Youngkin introduced his amendments to the biennial budget.
-As amended, the governor proposed a total operating budget of $83.4 billion in fiscal 2023 and $84.1 billion in fiscal 2024, while general fund spending totals $29.9 billion in fiscal 2023 and $30.5 billion in fiscal 2024.
-As part of the December forecast, the general fund was revised up by $1.5 billion in fiscal 2023 and down by $361.8 million in fiscal 2024 compared to the original biennial budget, following economic outlook adjustments and policy adjustments.
-Total general fund revenues are forecast at $26.4 billion in fiscal 2023 and $26.9 billion in fiscal 2024; the forecast also projects excess resources of $3.6 billion for fiscal 2023 prior to enactment of the proposed amendments.
-Combined reserve balances are projected to total $4.2 billion by fiscal 2024.
-The budget amendments include $645.8 million in fiscal 2023 and $2.2 billion in fiscal 2024 in general fund operating appropriation changes; the proposal also includes an additional $1 billion in tax relief, on top of the nearly $4 billion passed in the original budget.
-Additionally, the budget amendments include contingencies in case a recession is deeper than anticipated and provide that both spending and tax reductions can be changed if fiscal 2023 revenues are below forecast.
+During the 2024 session, Virginia enacted a two-year budget covering fiscal 2025 and 2026.
+On December 18, 2024, Governor Glenn Youngkin introduced his amendments to the biennial budget.
+As amended, the governor proposed a total operating budget of $92.6 billion in fiscal 2025 and $92.1 billion in fiscal 2026, while general fund spending totals $34.4 billion in fiscal 2025 and $32.7 billion in fiscal 2026.
+For general funds, this represents an increase over the original biennial budget of $2.7 billion in fiscal 2025 and $715.2 million in fiscal 2026.
+As part of the December forecast, the general fund was revised up by $2.1 billion in fiscal 2025 and $1.1 billion in fiscal 2026 compared to the original biennial budget forecast, following economic outlook adjustments and policy adjustments.
+Total general fund revenues are forecast at $30.6 billion in fiscal 2025, an increase of 4.1 percent over fiscal 2024, and $31.4 billion in fiscal 2026, an increase of 2.5 percent over the prior year.
+Combined reserve balances meet the 15 percent statutory requirement and are projected to total $4.2 billion in fiscal 2026.

 Proposed Budget Highlights